-Navigator, Levels, Info, History and Snapshots
+Navigator, Levels, Info and History Panes

-At the top of the control panel on the right of the main window are the Navigator, Histogram, Info, History, and Snapshot panes.
-These tools can be useful for inspecting and viewing details of your image, for looking at all of the Edit module adjustments made during a session, and for saving a snapshot of an editing session in a specific place.
+At the top of the control panel on the right of the main window are the Navigator, Histogram, Info and History panes.
+These tools can be useful for inspecting and viewing details of your image, as well as for looking at all of the Edit module adjustments made during a session.